mxmz/tommaso/README.md

 # Tommaso

-A minimalist agent-based tool to continuously perform latency/connectivity tests and view results.
+A simple agent-based tool to continuously perform latency/connectivity tests and view results.

 ## IT'S WIP.
 DO NOT USE.